 “More than 100 million people have died as a result of wars since 1914.”
 (Bible Teach, 89).

 This proves nothing.
 The Taipan Rebellion in the 19th century claimed 40 million lives.
-Add this to the war of Spanish succession (1702-1713), the 7 years war (1756-1763), the wars of American Independence (1775-1783) and other brutal wars in past centuries and we have over a 100 million deaths.
+Add to this the war of Spanish succession (1702-1713), the seven years war (1756-1763), the wars of American Independence (1775-1783) and other brutal wars in past centuries and we have over a 100 million deaths.
 The Norwegian Academy of Sciences has estimated that there have been 14,531 wars fought since 3600 BC and 3.6 billion people have been killed.

 “In 1929, famine caused an estimated 3 million deaths in China.
 In the 1930’s, 5 million died of hunger in the USSR.”
 (WT, Apr 15, 1983, 5)

 These have happened before 1914.
 In India, the famine between 1876-78 claimed 5 million lives.
-14 million deaths resulted from the 1849 famine in China while an additional 9 million died of the same in 1876.
+Fourteen million deaths resulted from the 1849 famine in China while an additional 9 million died of the same in 1876.
 The Watchtower quotes the WHO that “malnutrition plays a major role in the deaths of more than five million children each year.”
 (Bible Teach, 89)

 Malnutrition is not famine.
 Aside that, malnutrition didn’t start in 1914.
 The population decline in Europe before 1750 AD was due to poor nutrition.
 There were famines in Ireland, France and Persia in the 19th century which claimed millions of lives.
-In fact, the devastating effects of famine has reduced in the 20th century due to advanced crop sciences.
+In fact, the devastating effects of famine have reduced in the 20th century due to advanced crop sciences.